Principle 3 – Safeguards are in place to make sure clinical governance processes for doctors are fair and free from discrimination and bias

 - How does your organisation make sure its policies and practices which support clinical governance for doctors are fair, non-discriminatory, and comply with legal requirements?

-- How does your organisation ensure barriers to accessing the systems supporting clinical governance for doctors and identified and addressed?
+- How does your organisation ensure barriers to accessing the systems supporting clinical governance for doctors are identified and addressed?

 - How does your organisation engage with EDI issues, and what benefits does this bring?